Glycine: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

 Glycine can effectively reduce blood homocysteine levels.
-The latter is the result of methionine metabolization by the liver.
-While methionine in itself is not detrimental to health, its excessive consumption, coupled with an unhealthy lifestyle, raises blood homocysteine levels.
+The latter is the result of methionine metabolism by the liver.
+While methionine itself is not harmful to health, excessive consumption of it, in combination with an unhealthy lifestyle, increases blood homocysteine levels.
 Thus, this amino acid is considered dangerous when it reaches high levels.
-In fact, according to recent scientific observations, homocysteine may be responsible for chronic and metabolic diseases including heart disorders and stroke.
-In humans with metabolic syndrome, glycine seems to have a beneficial effect on oxidative stress measures, such as lipid peroxidation.
-It is possible that protection against oxidative stress could prevent some long-term adverse effects associated with metabolic syndrome.
+Indeed, according to the latest scientific observations, homocysteine may be responsible for chronic and metabolic diseases, including heart disorders and stroke.
+In humans with metabolic syndrome, glycine appears to have a beneficial effect on measures of oxidative stress, such as lipid peroxidation.
+It is possible that protection against oxidative stress could prevent some of the long-term adverse effects associated with metabolic syndrome.

 Usages associés